Great Eastern Main Line: Infrastructure

 The line is owned and maintained by Network Rail.
 It is part of Network Rail Strategic Route 7, which is composed of SRSs 07.01, 07.02 and 07.03, and is classified as a primary line.
-The GEML has a loading gauge of W10 between Liverpool Street and Haughley Junction (approximately 13 miles 63 chains north of Ipswich) and from there is W9 to Norwich.
+The GEML has a loading gauge of W10 between Liverpool Street and Haughley Junction (approximately 13 mi 63 chain north of Ipswich) and from there is W9 to Norwich.
 The maximum line speed is 100 mph.